-Certain secondary financial measures in this press release - namely, "adjusted funds flow", "adjusted funds flow per share", "free cash flow", "net debt", "net bank debt", "net operating expenses", "operating netback", and "adjusted funds flow per boe" are not prescribed by GAAP.
+Certain secondary financial measures in this press release - namely, "adjusted funds flow" and "net operating expenses" are not prescribed by GAAP.
 These non-GAAP financial measures are included because management uses the information to analyze business performance, cash flow generated from the business, leverage and liquidity, resulting from the Company's principal business activities and it may be useful to investors on the same basis.
 None of these measures are used to enhance the Company's reported financial performance or position.
 The non-GAAP measures do not have a standardized meaning prescribed by IFRS and therefore are unlikely to be comparable to similar measures presented by other issuers.
 They are common in the reports of other companies but may differ by definition and application.
 All non-GAAP financial measures used in this document are defined below:

-Adjusted Funds Flow & Adjusted Funds Flow per Share
+Adjusted Funds Flow & Adjusted Funds Flow Per Share

-The Company adjusts cash flow from operating activities in calculating adjusted funds flow for changes in non-cash working capital, decommissioning expenditures, and transaction costs.
+The Company adjusts cash flow from operating activities in calculating adjusted funds flow for changes in non-cash working capital, decommissioning expenditures and transaction costs.
 Management believes the timing of collection, payment or incurrence of these items involves a high degree of discretion and as such may not be useful for evaluating Surge's cash flows.

 Changes in non-cash working capital are a result of the timing of cash flows related to accounts receivable and accounts payable, which management believes reduces comparability between periods.
 Management views decommissioning expenditures predominately as a discretionary allocation of capital, with flexibility to determine the size and timing of decommissioning programs to achieve greater capital efficiencies and as such, costs may vary between periods.
 Transaction costs represent expenditures associated with acquisitions, which management believes do not reflect the ongoing cash flows of the business, and as such reduces comparability.
-Each of these expenditures, due to their nature, are not considered principal business activities and vary between periods, which management believes reduces comparability.
+Each of these expenditures, due to their nature, are not considered principal business activities and vary between periods, which management believes.